EbenOA233/Data_Analysis_Portfolio_Projects/AB Pricing Test/readme.md

 ## **6. Conclusion**
 This project demonstrates how A/B testing, profit engineering, and statistical validation can be applied to real retail pricing decisions.
 The results clearly show that the higher price group ($35.99) delivers superior profitability for Zara’s faux leather jacket with overwhelming statistical confidence.
 By following a structured, data-driven methodology, Zara can confidently implement the recommended pricing strategy and improve long-term revenue performance.

+## **Acknowledgement**
+This project uses a Zara sales dataset provided on Kaggle.com by samnambewan (Link to dataset: https://www.kaggle.com/datasets/xontoloyo/data-penjualan-zara).
+This dataset is then modified and augment with data generated with ChatGPT.